-They are pretty much essential for landscape photography as they enable you to give skies extra punch, and help to reduce glare and reflections from shiny surfaces.
+In short, they are pretty much essential for landscape photography as they enable you to give blue skies extra punch, and they help to reduce glare and reflections from shiny surfaces.

-Polarisers work by filtering out so-called polarised light (ie light waves travelling in a single plane, rather than in all directions).
+Polarizers work by filtering out so-called polarized light (ie light waves traveling in a single plane, rather than in all directions).

-When light reflects off a non-metallic surface (such as water) it becomes partially polarised, and a polarising filter can be rotated so that it blocks this polarised light, but lets light waves travelling in other planes pass through.
+When light reflects off a non-metallic surface (such as water) it becomes partially polarized, and a polarizing filter can be rotated so that it blocks this polarized light, but lets light waves traveling in other planes pass through.

-This helps to reduce glare on everything from sweaty faces to waxy leaves, and allows the natural colours and details to show through.
+This helps to reduce glare on everything from sweaty faces to waxy leaves, and allows the natural colors and details to show through.

 Step by step: Do the twist